-3. Will MEG apply the expedited procedure to the grant of an EL?
+8.3.
+Will MEG apply the expedited procedure to the grant of an PEL or a PSPA?

-No - presently the 'expedited procedure' is not applied to the grant of ELs in NSW.
+No - presently the expedited procedure is not applied to the grant of PELs or PSPAs in NSW.

-4. If the mining lease application relates only to a subsurface area, is there a need to comply with the NTA?
+8.4.
+If the petroleum lease application relates only to a subsurface area, is there a need to comply with the NTA?